OVERVIEW The World Health Organization declared COVID-19 a pandemic on 11 March 2020.

 FRONTIER PROJECTS HAITI PROTOCOLS and PROGRAMS:

-* TEMPORARILY CLOSING OUR SCHOOL, *TRAINING OUR FAMILIES & CHILDREN, *PROVIDING SANITATION AND HEALTH & MEDICAL KITS and *RAISING FUNDS FOR DESPERATELY-NEEDED SOLAR POWER for our TRAINING CENTRE to keep our programs running during Haiti's present massive POWER SCARCITY
+* TEMPORARILY CLOSED OUR SCHOOL (MARCH - AUGUST as per government directives), *TRAINING OUR FAMILIES & CHILDREN and PROVIDING SANITATION AND HEALTH & MEDICAL KITS and *RAISING FUNDS FOR DESPERATELY-NEEDED SOLAR POWER for our TRAINING CENTRE to keep our programs running during Haiti's present massive POWER SCARCITY

 Copyright Frontier Projects Incorporated 2019 All rights reserved.